It is also good to bring along a bit of soap, and not be ashamed of learning how to do your laundry.

 - where you will be staying in one location for a week or more, and have convenient access to a washing machine (perhaps at a friend's place).

-Hand laundering is one of the core strategies that make it possible to travel indefinitely with a small bag, but there's no need to do so in (those specific) cases where it's the less efficient solution!
+Hand laundering is one of the core strategies that make it possible to travel indefinitely with a small bag, but there's no need to do so in (those specific) cases where it's the less optimal solution!